 The America Wins Act

 The United States, which was once the envy of the world – from our roads, bridges, highways, and airports – is now facing an infrastructure crisis.
 The American Society of Civil Engineers gives the state of our infrastructure a grade of “D+” and estimates that all levels of government will have to invest an additional $2 trillion over the next decade if we’re going to avoid falling further behind.
 This presents us with an extraordinary opportunity to make the investments we will need to rebuild the country and to put the nation back to work.
-That is why the America Wins Act provides a dedicated revenue stream to invest $1 trillion in infrastructure over the next decade.
-From roads, bridges, tunnels, transit systems, rail, airports, clean drinking water, levees, broadband, and energy transmission, this legislation will transform the country and set us up for long-term economic success.
+That is why the America Wins Act provides a dedicated revenue stream to invest $1.2 trillion in infrastructure over the next decade.
+From roads, bridges, tunnels, transit systems, rail, airports, clean drinking water, levees, broadband, schools, public housing, and energy transmission, this legislation will transform the country and set us up for long-term economic success.
 In every state and every Congressional district, there are badly needed infrastructure projects that are stuck sitting in the pipeline because of a lack of funding.
 The America Wins Act will make these types of projects a reality.

 We simply can’t afford to let the nation’s infrastructure crumble further into disrepair if the United States is going to maintain its status as the world’s leading economy.
 We have to rebuild our infrastructure and we have to have the courage to pay for it.
 An investment of this magnitude will have the benefit of creating between 13 million and 22 million jobs over the next decade.
 This is a jobs program for the middle class, it’s a tax rebate for consumers, it shores up the pensions of coal miners, and it improves the quality of the air we breathe.
 This is a win-win-win-win.